In-person & live-streamed.

 The Irish Piper

 A music-filled retelling of The Pied Piper story, based on Minnesota author Jim Latimer's delightful children's book "The Irish Piper".
-Featuring many different instruments, a good story and wonderful illustrations.
+Featuring many different instruments, a range of traditional Irish music, a good story and wonderful illustrations.

 Libraries, community centers, schools, festivals.
 For children and families.